Novedh/brain-buffs/credentials/README.md

     a. create a file named `.env` in the applications folder and copy the contents of `.env.example` into it.

-    b.Then enter the DB credentials
+    b.
+Then enter the DB credentials
     Here’s an example of what your .env file should include:

         DBMS = 'mysql'
         DB_HOST = 'database IP'